sotomotocross/UAV_simulator_ArduCopter/README.md

 1. https://github.com/khancyr/ardupilot_gazebo
 2. https://github.com/SwiftGust/ardupilot_gazebo

 with some new and modified models according to the simulator's use.
-We recommend you to study the Using Gazebo Simulator with SITL tutorial and then installing the present ardupilot_gazebo package in this repository.
+Recommendation to study the Using Gazebo Simulator with SITL tutorial and then installing the present ardupilot_gazebo package in this repository.

 ### vrx
 This package is the home to the modified source code and software documentation for the VRX Simulation and the VRX Challenge (https://github.com/osrf/vrx).